varunchillara/Project-Catwalk/README.md

 ## Table of Contents

-1. **Product Overview:** View product with related images.
+1. [**Product Overview:**](#product-overview) View product with related images.
 Access or change style to see corresponding images and product name and product price.
 Includes add to cart and social media sharing features.

-2. **Related Products:** Browse and compare products related to the product currently displayed in overview.
+2. [**Related Products:**](#related-products) Browse and compare products related to the product currently displayed in overview.
 Includes save feature allowing users to favorite their product for future purchase or viewing.

-3. **Ratings And Reviews:** A page that allows users to see what other users reviews and ratings of the product they are currently viewing.
-Each user can add a review and contribute to the rating and reviews page.
+3. [**Ratings And Reviews:**](#ratings-and-reviews) A ratings and review widget to allow viewing and submission of reviews.

 ## Tech/framework used